MickGyver/vscode-amiga-blitzbasic/README.md

 You only need to configure UAE and Amiga OS:

-1. Install Amiga OS (3.x) and Blitz Basic 2 if you haven't already done so.
+1. Install Amiga OS (3.x) and Blitz Basic 2 or AmiBlitz 3.x if you haven't already done so.

 1. Ensure that AREXX is started with WorkBench.
 The line: